AnharHussainMiah/grind/README.md

 grind run
 ```

+### Dependencies

+Grind assumes the following are already installed on your machine:

+- Bash
+- Java

 ## No FAT Jars!

-I was deciding on if `grind` should create "fat Jars", but then I realised that in modern development we end up creating docker containers, and creating a fat jar doesn't make all that sense, AND you potentially lose out on caching!
+I was deciding on if `grind` should be able to create "fat Jars", but then I realised that in modern development we end up creating containers images.
+Creating a fat jar doesn't make all that sense, AND you potentially lose out on caching!

-Instead of creating a fat jar, just copy the `lib` folder, you end up with a single image anyway, but with the advantage of proper caching meaning your images will only update the actual application which could be kilobytes vs hundreds of megabytes!
+Instead of creating a fat jar, just copy the `lib` folder, you end up with a single image anyway, but with the advantage of proper caching meaning next time your update your images, it will only update the actual application layer which could be kilobytes vs hundreds of megabytes!

 ## No Windows Support.

-Techinally `grind` could support Windows, but I don't have the engery to make that happen, it's open source and I would massively welcome contributions, if Windows is important to you!
+Techinally `grind` could be made to support Windows, but I don't have the energy to make that happen!
+It's open source and I would massively welcome all contributions for any feature(s) that you would really like to see

+## Coding Design

+I following the `YAGNI` and `KISS` as well as "Doing the minimal, to make it work"